-Strategy execution software exists to close that gap.
-But most tools solve the planning problem — not the execution problem.
-They're good at storing strategy.
-They're not good at keeping it alive through the weekly work of 50 or 200 people.
+Strategy execution software exists to close that gap, but most tools solve the planning problem rather than the execution one.
+They're good at storing strategy and weak at keeping it alive through the weekly work of 50 or 200 people.
+That's the lens this guide uses — not features, not integrations, but one question: does the tool connect strategy to what gets worked on every week?

 Quick Summary: Top 3 Picks